SS Cokesit: Operational history

 After being laid up for approximately nine years Cokesit was designated for sale and disposal in 1936.
 However, in October 1937 the U.S. Maritime Commission offered a large number of vessels in their reserve fleet for sale and Greek shipowner John D. Chandris stepped in and inquired about buying four large vessels off this list.
 These steamers, Arcturus, Cokesit, Oakspring and Rockport, were cleared by the Maritime Commission for sale to a foreign entity and were acquired by the Greek firm for US$367,536 the same month.
 Cokesit was renamed Adelfoi Chandris and was immediately put on the company's trade routes in the Baltic and the Mediterranean.
 The vessel remained in this trade through the entire 1938.
 Early in 1939 the freighter was chartered for one trip to Australia and New Zealand and departed from Sfax with a cargo of Gafsa phosphates on 11 February 1939 bound for Auckland and New Plymouth.
 After unloading her cargo in New Zealand the ship continued on to Sydney where she took on board 8,602 tons of wheat and left on 3 June 1939 bound for United Kingdom and Greece.
 She arrived in England in early September 1939, and due to the start of World War II could no longer be used in the Baltic trade.
 The ship then proceeded to North America arriving in Vancouver in January 1940.

 While in British Columbia Adelfoi Chandris loaded approximately 8,000 tons of lead and lumber and departed New Westminster on 19 February 1940, passed through the Panama Canal on March 3 and arrived in Halifax in mid-March.
-While there, Adelfoi Chandris was made part of convoy HX-29 and sailed from Halifax on 21 March 1940 for Liverpool successfully reaching her destination on April 4.
+While there, Adelfoi Chandris was made part of convoy HX 29 and sailed from Halifax on 21 March 1940 for Liverpool successfully reaching her destination on April 4.
 On 23 April 1940 while still at Garston the ship was seized by the French government and put under control of Chargeurs Reunis.
 The freighter then proceeded to Barry in ballast as part of convoy OB 136 arriving there on April 28.
 Following the surrender of France the vessel left England and eventually ended up at Dakar on August 8 where she was interned and remained berthed.
 On 21 October 1941 the vessel was transferred to Société Nationale d'Affrêtements (SNA) and renamed Saint Marin.
-She continued her stay at Dakar undergoing repairs from October 1941 through February 1942 before sailing for Marseilles where she underwent further repairs from 5 March through 15 April 1942.
+She continued her stay at Dakar undergoing repairs from October 1941 through February 1942 before sailing for Marseille where she underwent further repairs from 5 March through 15 April 1942.